 There were close to 25 finalists competing to win either a first, second or third prize award from the panel of judges, and the ‘Popular Choice’ entry that would be chosen by public voting.

 Part of our success stemmed simply from the limited amount of time we had remaining when we started working on the app.
 Need and urgency helped focus our effort and attention on fast iteration and delivering a product (at all cost).
-A secondary benefit of having (involuntarily) starved the project for time was that the final deliverable packed a lot of functional value, but probably scored very low for design points.
+A secondary result of having to starve the project for time was that the final deliverable served up a lot of functional value, even if it scored very low for design points.

 Function Over Form